 The first Chinese tourbillon watches were mostly knockoffs of Swiss design and still came with a four-digit price tag, not exactly the ideal choice for your average watch shopper.

-Something like this Akribos XXIV Tourbillon Moonphase Watch (see on Amazon) would be a good starting point if you are shopping for your first one.
+If you are searching for a tourbillon watch without a huge budget and want one in your collection – you can find affordable options like the Akribos XXIV Tourbillon Moonphase Watch would be a starting point if you are shopping for your first one.

 Most non-mechanical watches will be more accurate.
 Go with an atomic watch if you’re wanting accuracy.

-If your main interest in a tourbillon watch is because they’re cool – which they are – then there’s no reason a Chinese watch won’t satisfy you just as much as its Swiss counterpart.
+If your main interest in a tourbillon watch is because they’re cool – which they are – then an affordable watch may satisfy your itch.

-The only reason you would be better off getting a Swiss Made tourbillon watch is the same reason you would buy any Swiss watch: the Swiss make the most precisely crafted and impeccably stylish watches on the market.
+Should you only buy a Swiss Made tourbillon watch – well the same logic as you could use to buy any Swiss watch: the Swiss make some of the most precisely crafted and impeccably stylish watches on the market.
 If the price is no concern for you and you have your eyes set on a tourbillon, go with the Swiss.

 For everyone else, rest assured, a tourbillon watch doesn’t have to cost more than your apartment.